GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/2_Tools_and_setup.md

     - PGGE (https://github.com/pangenome/pgge)

 ## Running on NeSi
-PGGB,ODGi,VG, circulator,Mash, SAMTools et.al. have been installed on Nesi as modules.
+PGGB, ODGi, VG, circulator, Mash, SAMTools et.al. have been installed on Nesi as modules.
 We need to load each module first.
 ```bash
 module load pggb
 module load SAMtools